-One of the best things you can ever do for yourself is to work in a job you love.
-Many people think they cannot make this happen, but that is not true.
-You can find the right job for you and do the work you love to do.
+One of the best things you can ever do for yourself is to work in a career you love.
+Many people think they cannot make this happen, but that’s not true.
+You can find a career you will love.

-One of the top freelance jobs is that of transcriptionist.
-When you learn how to become a transcriptionist, you’ll be working in a growing and lucrative field.
+One of the top freelance careers in the world is transcription.
+When you learn how to become a transcriptionist, you’ll be entering a growing and lucrative field.
 You’ll be able to work from home or wherever you want to work.
 You’ll also be able to work when you want to work.

 TABLE OF CONTENTS